getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/notifications.md

 ## **Notification Subscription**

-You can configure your personal workflow and deploy notifications [here](https://sentry.io/settings/account/notifications/).
+You can configure your personal workflow and deploy notifications [in your account settings](https://sentry.io/settings/account/notifications/).
 You **cannot configure** quota notifications.

 ### **Workflow Notification Settings**